Learn more about tuition, fees and financial aid.

 Our Political Science and Economics track is perfect for students who want to learn more about the important role the economy plays in shaping politics and the government-- and vice versa.
 Students will also explore the role gender plays in shaping social and economic policy.

-The Urban Studies and Architecture Track is designed to introduce students to the histories of cities and architecture.
+The Urban Studies Track is designed to introduce students to the histories of cities and architecture.
 Students will learn about key issues in the history of the built environment and the logistics of urban development.

 Want to learn about the history of art and self-expression while immersing yourself in New York City's art world?
 In our Art History Track, students learn how art has occurred through different mediums at various points in history.
 Students will also visit important museums, galleries and explore the thriving art world in New York City, while engaging in projects ranging from traditional drawing to digital design.